 One thing big city residents will demand is an efficient transit system.

 Medicine Hat as a Motor Vehicle Touring Destination

 I have been advocating for Medicine Hat for a long time.
 The following link goes to an entry I wrote 6 years ago nominating Medicine Hat for "Canada's Most Rider Friendly Community".
 The points I make are valid for people with RVs as well as those who travel by car.

 By promoting Medicine Hat as a motor vehicle touring destination, we can bring in a lot of money to our city.
 People who can afford recreational vehicles have money to spend.

 Women motorcycle riders are the fastest growing market and we have a LOT of motorcycles in Medicine Hat.
 My late husband was very proud to ride with our daughters and me.
 We women would love some venues to spend our money at.
 We all ride different bikes.
 For example, my three daughters own and ride a Suzuki, a Kawasaki, and a Ducati; my ride is a Harley.
-None of them are new; my bike and my youngest child will both hit the big 3-0 next year.
+None of them are new.
 (I am definitely the "cool gramma".)